Getting started with Nextflow¶

 Whether you are working with genomics data or other large and complex data sets, Nextflow can help you to streamline your pipeline and improve your productivity.

-In Nextflow, processes and channels are the fundamental building blocks of a pipeline.
+In Nextflow, workflows, processes, and dataflow logic are the fundamental building blocks of a pipeline.

 A process is a unit of execution that represents a single computational step in a pipeline.
-It is defined as a block of code that typically performs one specific task.
-Each process will specify its input and outputs, as well as any directives and conditional statements required for its execution.
-Processes can be written in any language that can be executed from the command line, such as Bash, Python, Perl, or R.
+Each process specifies its inputs and outputs, as well as any directives and conditional statements required for its execution.
+Processes can be written in any scripting language that can be executed by the Linux platform, such as Bash, Python, Perl, Ruby, or R.

 Execution abstraction¶